CS150-SU25-1426/cs150-capstone-federicocd007/README.md

 # Wesley House Unit Manager (Phase 1)

-This C++ application is part of a capstone project designed to manage residential units in a nonprofit apartment building (e.g., Wesley House in San Diego).
+This C++ application is part of a Capstone Project designed to manage residential units in a nonprofit apartment building - Wesley House in San Diego.
 It tracks tenants, occupancy, and rent.

 ## Files
 - `HousingUnit.h` – Class header file